lancedb/lancedb/docs/src/fts.md

 ## Create FTS index on single column

-The FTS index must be created before you can search.
+The FTS index must be created before you can search via keywords.

 ```python
 table.create_fts_index("text")
 ```

-To search an FTS index via keyword matches, LanceDB's `table.search` accepts a string as input:
+To search an FTS index via keywords, LanceDB's `table.search` accepts a string as input:

 ```python
 table.search("puppy").limit(10).select(["text"]).to_list()